dbonate/dbonate/README.md

 # Hi, I'm Denis Bonate!
-### More than 13 years of experience in information technology, currently a DevOps Engineer.
+### More than 12 years of experience in information technology, currently a Plataform Engineer.

 ---